 For gender, unless you’re making a very specific kind of music, just leave it on “all genders”.

-The first thing you want to add in “interest” is obviously Spotify.
+Initially, under ‘interest’, add ‘Spotify’, ensuring your Facebook ads reach potential listeners who are active on Spotify.
 This makes sure that whoever sees your Facebook ad likely has a Spotify account.
 Facebook has the data on this since a lot of Spotify users link their Spotify accounts to their Facebook.

 Following that, you want to click the “narrow audience” button which allows you to target specific interests within the Spotify interest group.
 Here is where you want to add genres that your music falls under.
 You can also add similar sounding bands, for which you can once again consult your Spotify for Artists “Listeners Also Like” segment.